-This screen is displayed by clicking Events in the Analytics tab.
-You must at least be connected to the Core database to access this view.
+This screen is displayed by clicking Troubleshooting > Logged Events in the left menu.
 The Events view is typically used with the Requests view for troubleshooting purposes.
 You can filter the displayed results using the filters at the top of the screen including Dates (Start and End dates and times), Severity (Information, Warnings, Errors, and Critical), Request ID, and Description.